Chapter 13.08

 13.08.160 Private sewer laterals.

-A. Each property owner shall, at the property owner’s expense, inspect, maintain in good working order, repair and replace, as necessary, the private sewer lateral so that it does not cause or contribute to any sewage overflow from either the private sewer lateral or the public sewer.
-The private sewer lateral shall be free of displaced joints, open joints, roots, cracks, leaks, inflow, infiltration of water, fats, oils and grease, defects or obstructions likely to cause or contribute to blockage of the private sewer lateral or the public sewer.
+A. Each property owner shall, at the property owner’s expense, inspect, maintain in good working order, repair and replace, as necessary, the private sewer lateral so that it does not cause or contribute to any sewage spill from either the private sewer lateral or the public sewer.
+The private sewer lateral shall be free of displaced joints, open joints, roots, cracks, leaks, inflow, infiltration of water, fats, oils and grease, debris and rags, defects or obstructions likely to cause or contribute to blockage of the private sewer lateral or the public sewer.

 B. A property owner shall have the private sewer lateral inspected by a licensed plumber upon the receipt of written notice from the city that an inspection is required.
 The city may issue a written notice that an inspection is required whenever it determines from its operation, maintenance or inspection of the public sewer, or through any other means, that the private sewer lateral is defective or otherwise in a condition that might cause a blockage in the private sewer lateral or the public sewer.
-Conditions that render the private sewer lateral defective or in a condition that might cause a blockage include, but are not limited to, displaced joints, open joints, roots, cracks, leaks, inflow, infiltration of water, fats, oils and grease, defects or obstructions likely to cause or contribute to blockage of the private sewer lateral or the public sewer.
+Conditions that render the private sewer lateral defective or in a condition that might cause a blockage include, but are not limited to, displaced joints, open joints, roots, cracks, leaks, inflow, infiltration of water, fats, oils and grease, debris and rags, defects or obstructions likely to cause or contribute to blockage of the private sewer lateral or the public sewer.
 The city’s written notice shall set forth a reasonable time in which the inspection must occur and shall require the property owner to submit an inspection report meeting the requirements of this chapter to the city within a reasonable time, to be specified in the city’s written notice, after completion of the inspection.
 The property owner shall be responsible for obtaining any required city permits prior to any construction.

 C. All inspections and inspection reports required by this chapter shall be completed in accordance with the following requirements: